mrspeaker/Omega500/README.md

 *Collisions*

-In you're entity's tick method, determine the distance you want it to move for the frame and call `move`.
+In your entity's tick method, determine the distance you want it to move for the frame and call `move`.
 If the entity would end up inside a wall, the move function will push the entity back to be snug up against it.
 The entity can slide along a wall.

     entity.move(xAmount, yAmount, map);